wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 JC: So do you see that as similar to, in previous centuries, religion, you know, in a way the internal battles of God and the Devil and things like that?

-1

-e

-r . becaJlle

-Yes and no. Religion in previous centuries-really since re igio; usually

-an organized thing-I've seen religion as a way that certain peoP1\~' · on is :t

-h . kn w re ig1 h t ose m power, attempt to maintain their power.
-You O ' vent t e

-great way to, and perhaps it's one of the only ways to, reallf pre religi011

-mutation of memes, of cultural code.
-Because part of following a

-JC

-DR:

-JC:

-DR:

-JC:

-:

-JC:

-DR:

-HoMELANo GAMm.ow

-15

-is maintaining faith and not allowing it to change.
-The reason th c th li h h

-. d thi I e a o c churc as survive s ong is because it's very resistant t h Th

-. . .d Cath 1. . o c ange. e basic memes ms, e o IClsm are not up for discussion.
-But you know

-you look at som\~\~g like t\~e ?ew age movement, and, I mean if you

-want to_ call that reh?1on, _thats kind of_the opposite.
-That's about making

-eve,ytlung up for discussion, and making everything have the ability to change ...
+DR: Yes and no. Religion in previous centuries--really since religion became an organized thing--I've seen religion as a way that certain people, usually those in power, attempt to maintain their power.
+You know, religion is a great way to, and perhaps it's one of the only ways to, really prevent the mutation of memes, of cultural code.
+Because part of following a religion is maintaining faith and not allowing it to change.
+The reason the Catholic church has survived this long is because it's very resistant to change.
+The basic memes inside Catholicism are not up for discussion.
+But you know you look at something like the new age movement, and, I mean if you want to call that religion, that's kind of the opposite.
+That's about making everything up for discussion, and making everything have the ability to change...

 Well, do you see governments and militaries attempting to control these